• Skip to primary navigation

 As well as all of these beneficial nutrients, the sesame seed oil is full of vitamins E and K.

-Not only this, but in terms of flavor, sesame seeds offer a delightful crunchy texture with hints of sweetness – adding another dimension to cooking.
+Both this, but in terms of flavor, sesame seeds offer a nice crunchy texture with hints of sweetness - adding another dimension to cooking.

 They can also be used as a delicious and healthy alternative to flaxseeds as an omega-3 source due to their high concentration of polyunsaturated fatty acids.